 These processes begin with a Stage 0 (Feasibility Study), continue through a Stage 1 (Planning/Environmental) phase and then into funding efforts, which takes additional time.
 By initiating funding efforts concurrently, state officials are seeking to cut down the wait times for forward movement.
 The Stage 1 environmental study is still in progress and is expected to be completed by the end of 2018.

 The project team is obtaining additional traffic analyses and compiling overall results from the many reviews that have been underway.
 Once these are brought together, project concepts with corresponding maps showing potential locations for construction to occur will be shared at public meetings.
-Current projections are that these meetings will be held in spring 2018.
+Current projections are that these meetings will be held in summer 2018.
 In many areas, the team is aware that existing rights-of-way will be sufficient for widening needs.

 LA DOTD was able to initiate a separate project to address the traffic issues at I-110 and the Washington Street exit on a more immediate basis.
 LA DOTD has awarded a contract to construct a new exit on southbound I-110 to connect with Terrace Street.
 The construction time is approximately 12 months.
 Under the concept for the I-10 corridor, the existing eastbound Washington Street exit will be combined with the Dalrymple Drive exit rather than having two separate exits.
 This is necessary to provide an eastbound on-ramp from Dalrymple Drive which does not presently exist.
 The new eastbound on-ramp from Dalrymple will not be across the lakes.